miguelmich/envato-cli/README.md

 *  Run it with `envato [command] [arguments]`

 ### Initial Setup
 When running the first time (or if you didn't create a config file), it will ask you for your Envato username and API Key and a new config file will be created in `~/.envato-cli.json` with this data.
-If you want you can create or modify this file manually.
+You can create or modify this file manually.

 ## Usage